woodzer/plauzible/README.md

 Your system is missing dependencies (or they do not exist in $PATH):
 ╭───────────┬───────────────────────────────────────────────────────────╮
-│ Tauri CLI │ Run `cargo install tauri-cli --version '^2.0.0' --locked` │
+│ Tauri CLI │ Run "cargo install tauri-cli --version '^2.0.0' --locked" │
 ╰───────────┴───────────────────────────────────────────────────────────╯

 Make sure you have installed the prerequisites for your OS: https://tauri.app/start/prerequisites/, then run: